-&lt;sup>5 The I/O time for the native code is much larger than that of the byte-code because the native code of the method is called more frequently than the 15 calls to the interpreted byte-code form of the method.
-We represent these numbers as total values rather than per call values because each call to the method writes
+^{5.} The I/O time for the native code is much larger than that of the byte-code because the native code of the method is called more frequently than the 15 calls to the interpreted byte-code form of the method.
+We are representing these numbers as total rather than per call numbers because each call to the method writes a different number of bytes; they are not directly comparable on a per call basis.

-In the third case, small method functions with a few simple byte-code instructions, our performance data represents CPU times for both the byte-code and native code form of the method.
-These data provide us with some explanation of why the method benefits from being dynamically compiled; the fraction of CPU time for the native code version of the method is slightly better than for the byte-code version (4.9 $\mu$ s to 6.7 $\mu$ s per call); however, the added method call overhead for interpreting (an additional 2.5 $\mu$ s for every 6.7 $\mu$ s of interpreting byte-code) make interpreted execution much more expensive.
+version of the method is slightly better than for the byte-code version (4.9 μs to 6.7 μs per call), however, the added method call overhead for interpreting (an additional 2.5 μs for every 6.7 μs of interpreting byte-code) make interpreted execution much more expensive.
 If this had been an all-interpreted execution, then the performance data for the interpreted byte-code form of the method indicates that interpreting method call instructions is an expensive VM activity.
 Therefore, one way to make this method run faster on an interpreter VM, is to reduce the number of method calls in the execution.
-In a previous paper [13], we presented a performance tuning study of an all-interpreted execution to remove some method calls.
+In a previous paper [13], we presented a performance tuning study of an all-interpreted execution of this Java application.
+In this study we reduce method call overheads by tuning the application to remove some method calls.
 Performance data from our tool led us to easily determine which methods to tune and which calls to remove from the execution to improve its performance.
 The performance data from these three methods describe the detailed behaviors needed by AP developers to tune their dynamically compiled applications.

 Results of these studies demonstrate the need for performance data from dynamically compiled Java executions that measure the multiple execution forms of AP code, the run-time transformation costs associated with dynamically compiling AP byte-codes, and VM overhead associated with interactions with the execution of AP native and byte-code.
-This work can act as a concrete guide for VM developers as what to include in VM profiling interfaces (such as JVMPI) to provide Java application developers with information that is critical to understanding their application's performance when run by a dynamic compiler VM.
+This work can act as a concrete guide for VM developers as what to include in VM profiling interfaces (such as JVMPI) to provide Java application developer's with information that is critical to understanding their application's performance when run by a dynamic compiler VM.